The Unsung Guardian: The Caretaker of St. Declan’s Well

 Here is a poem we received from Remington Schmidt

-His grandparents, Larry and Melissa Schmidt have traveled to Ireland a number of times.
+His grandparents, Larry and Melissa Schmidt have traveled to Ireland several times.
 They play folk music, including a lot of Irish jigs and ballads.
-Remington occasionally play the fiddle or the bodhran with them, just for fun.
+Remington occasionally plays the fiddle or bodhran with them for fun.

-During one of their trips, they saw the event which inspired the poem.
+During one of their trips, they saw an event that inspired the poem.

 The Caretaker of St. Declan’s Well